California Wildlife Protection Act of 1990

-The California Wildlife Protection Act of 1990, also known as the Wildlife Protection Act, California Proposition 117, and Prop 117, is a law in the state of California that specifies mountain lions as protected animals, specifically making it “unlawful to take, injure, possess, transport, import or sell any mountain lion,” with exceptions when the animal is a threat to livestock or health and public safety.
-The law also created a $30-million per year conservation fund to acquire land for the purposes of conversation.
+The California Wildlife Protection Act of 1990, also known as the Wildlife Protection Act, California Proposition 117, and Prop 117, is a law in the state of California that specifies mountain lions as protected animals, specifically making it illegal to hunt them, with exceptions when one is a threat to livestock or health and public safety.
+The law also created the $30-million per year Habitat Conservation Fund to acquire land for the purposes of conversation.

 History

 A precursor to Proposition 117, Assembly Bill 660, was passed in 1972.
 This bill placed a four-year moratorium on the hunting of mountain lions.
 It was extended several times.

 Proposition 117 was the first initiative to qualify for statewide ballot solely through efforts of unpaid volunteers.
-It passed on June 5, 1990.
+It passed on June 5, 1990, with 52% voting for it and 48% against.

-The proposition was amended in 1995 and again in 2011.
-An attempted amendment in 1996 failed.
+Proposition 197, which would have amended the Wildlife Protection Act to allow the sport-hunting of mountain lions, failed in 1996, with 58% voting no and 42% voting yes.

+The Wildlife Protection Act's Habitat Conservation Fund was originally funded from 1990 to 2020.
+In 2019, the fund was extended to 2030.
+Additional legislation was introduced in 2025 to extend the fund to 2035.